KaifAhmad1/Agri-Llama/README.md

 #### RAG Architecture:

-Leveraging the **Retrieval-Augmented Generation (RAG)** architecture, the system seamlessly combines retriever and generator models.
+Leveraging the **`Retrieval-Augmented Generation (RAG)`** architecture, the system seamlessly combines retriever and generator models.
 This dual-stage process enhances the system's ability to understand and provide contextually relevant answers to a wide range of queries relevant to farming practices.

 #### Llama-2 7B chat LLM and  FAISS (In Memory Vector Store):

-To optimize information retrieval, the system employs `Llama-2 7B` and `FAISS` as an In Memory Vector Store.
+To optimize information retrieval, the system employs **`Llama-2 7B`** and **`FAISS`** as an **`In-Memory Vector Store`**.
 This technology ensures **fast and accurate similarity searches**, allowing the retriever to extract pertinent information from the extensive agricultural dataset quickly.

 #### Hugging Face Dataset:

 The QA system is trained and validated using a carefully curated dataset from **Hugging Face**, specifically tailored to the nuances and complexities of agricultural terminology and context.
-We have used `Tasfiul/Agricultural-dataset` from Huggingface `datasets` library, consisting of **175k rows of Question-Answer Pairs** related to the agriculture domain.
+We have used **`Tasfiul/Agricultural-dataset`** from Huggingface `datasets` library, consisting of **`175k rows of Question-Answer Pairs`** related to the agriculture domain.

 #### Key Features:

 **Farmers' Assistance:** The system is specifically crafted to excel in the agricultural domain, ensuring **accurate and contextually relevant responses** to queries related to farming techniques, crop management, pest control, and more.

-**Real-time Responsiveness:** Leveraging the efficiency of **Llama-2, FAISS**, the system provides **quick and precise answers**, making it a valuable tool for farmers requiring rapid information retrieval.
+**Real-time Responsiveness:** Leveraging the efficiency of **`Llama-2`, `FAISS`**, the system provides **quick and precise answers**, making it a valuable tool for farmers requiring rapid information retrieval.

 **Scalability:** The architecture allows for easy scalability, enabling the addition of more data and features to enhance the system's performance over time.